gyulanemeth/bluefox.email/comparisons/bluefox-vs-mailchimp.md

 Both platforms can send email well.
 The decision usually comes down to whether you want a broad marketing suite (Mailchimp) or a focused, per-send-priced email platform (BlueFox Email), and what your contact-to-send ratio looks like.

+Weighing other all-in-one suites?
+See how BlueFox Email compares to [ActiveCampaign](/comparisons/bluefox-vs-activecampaign), [Brevo](/comparisons/bluefox-vs-brevo), and [Constant Contact](/comparisons/bluefox-vs-constant-contact).

 <GlossaryCTA/>